 See full details

-Proximal: tapering, squared end and notched 17 cms from end.
+Proximal : tapering, squared end, notched 18 cms from the end.

 Woomeras (commonly called spear throwers), have a handle at one end and a peg at the other, for holding the spear.
 Woomeras act as an extension of the throwers arm, increasing the speed and distance the spear travels.
 They vary in style, depending on local traditions, wood availability and the type of spear used.
 In arid areas woomeras were multipurpose tools, used as a shield or dish, or fitted with a specific stone tool, called an adze, which is used in wood carving and in butchering of game.
 Others have distinctive carved designs.